VictorAndres20/readme-notes/NX/NX.md

     },
 ```

-4. Tell vite to resolve your future library imports using tsconfig paths.
+4. Try to don't, but maybe tell vite to resolve your future library imports using tsconfig paths.
 Update your react app `vite.config.ts` plugins:

 ```
 ...